klkvsk/clearurls-php/README.md

 1. Go to the repository's "Actions" tab on GitHub
 2. Select "Update ClearURLs Rules" workflow
 3. Click "Run workflow" button
-4. The workflow will check if a release for today's rules already exists
+4. The workflow fetches rules and checks if they changed (via SHA-256 hash)
-5. If not, it creates a new version and publishes it
+5. If rules changed AND version tag doesn't exist → creates new release
+6. If rules unchanged → keeps existing version, no duplicate release

 **Version format:** `x.y.YYYYMMDD` where:
 - `x.y` = Major.Minor version (update manually when adding code features)